obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

   - **This will not find any tasks**.
   - ==Do not use raw numbers in searches for equality or inequality of any numbers==, either seemingly integer or floating point ones.
   - From using `group by urgency` and reviewing the headings, we might conclude that tasks with the following values have urgency `10.19`:
-    - due tomorrow
+    - due tomorrow,
-    - have no priority symbol
+    - have no priority symbol.
   - From this, it might be natural to presume that we can search for `task.urgency === 10.29`.
   - However, our function is checking the following values for equality:
     - `task.urgency` is approximately: